List of built-in macOS apps: Chess

-Chess is a 3D chess game for macOS, developed by Apple Inc. as a fork of GNOME Chess (formerly "glChess").
-Its history dates back to OpenStep and Mac OS X 10.2.
-It supports chess variants such as crazyhouse and suicide chess.
+Chess is a 3D chess game for macOS, developed by Apple as a fork of GNOME Chess (formerly "glChess").
+Its history dates back to NeXTSTEP 1.0 released in September 1989.
+It supports chess variants such as crazyhouse and losing chess.
 Apple redistributes the source code under its own Apple Sample Code License, after a special permission has been granted from the original authors of GNOME Chess (which is licensed under GPL3).
 Apple also ships the game with the Sjeng chess engine (GPL).

 Clock

-Clock is a timekeeping app first made available in MacOS Ventura.
+Clock is a timekeeping app first made available in macOS Ventura.
 It allows users to view the current time in locations around the world, set alarms and timers, and use their phone as a stopwatch.
 Alarms and timers will play a chime once completed, which the user can choose from their ringtone library.

 Contacts

 Contacts, previously known as Address Book before OS X Mountain Lion, is a computerized address book.
 Contacts can be synchronized over iCloud and other online address book services and allows for the storage of names, phone numbers, email addresses, home addresses, job titles, birthdays, and social media usernames.